-Figure 2.81 Unstable structure supported by four rollers
+Figure 2.81 Unstable structure supported by four rollers.

-Moving to the figure 2.82 to illustrate a new case study of instability, one can see now that roller B is located such that the line of action of its reaction force passes through point A. Although the number of unknowns and the types of bearings at A and B are similar to the case in the figure 2.78, the structure is not stable determinate as found in figure 2.78.
+Moving to Figure 2.82 to illustrate a new case study of instability, one now sees that roller B is located such that the line of action of its reaction force passes through point A. Although the number of unknowns and the types of bearings at A and B are like the case in Figure 2.78, the structure is not stable determinate as found in Figure 2.78.
 The change in position of one of the supports has indeed changed the stability status of the structure.
-Applying equations (2.38), (2.39) and (2.43):
+Applying Equations (2.38), (2.39), and (2.43) gives